usgs/shakemap/doc_source/manual4_0/tg_verification.rst

     \frac{z \frac{1}{\phi^2} \zeta}
     {\tau_{i, m}^{-2} + z \frac{1}{\phi^2} z}

-Here, however the factors :math:`z` and the residual must be mutiplited by the "omega factors" to compensate for the uncertainty in the observation (see Equation 32 of :ref:`Worden et al. (2018) <worden2018>`):
+Here, however, the factors :math:`z` and the residual must be mutiplited by the "omega factors" to compensate for the uncertainty in the observation (see Equation 32 of :ref:`Worden et al. (2018) <worden2018>`):